-According to the Inquisition Post Mortem held at Battle on 8 November 1543, Fowle died on 12 February 1542/3, holding Kechyngham of the King in socage, the value of his land and half an iron mill above the reprises being £6 8.
+According to the Inquisition Post Mortem held at Battle on 8 November 1543, Fowle died on 12 February 1542/3, holding

+Kechyngham of the King in socage, the value of his land and half an iron mill above the reprises being £6 8.
 4.11 It would seem that Fowle acquired a partner for the management of the forge before he died.
-One possibility is that this was Robert Tyrwhitt who, according to the I. P. M. was the owner of the 'acre of meadow', called 'Borghamdowne mead', on which stood the forge and for which field Fowle paid a rent of 6d.
-Tyrwhitt had become lord of the manor, through his wife, Elizabeth, who inherited the manor in 1540, when she was eleven years old, from her father, Thomas Oxenbridge.12 Another possibility is that Foyle's partner was Thomas May of Pashley, his immediate neighbour to the west of Kitchingham, who acquired Pashley Furnace with the manor of Pashley in 1543.13 In the absence of the Subsidy Roll for Shoyswell, and before the name of Fowle turned up as a possible employer of aliens in the area, Brian Awty had connected Burgh Wood Forge with May and Pashley Furnace.14 The studies by Sylvanus Vivian of the 1597 survey of the manor of Etchingham-cum-Salehurst show that in 1597 Thomas May of Pashley and William Hicks (through his wife, John
+One possibility is that this was Robert Tyrwhitt who, according to the I.P.M., was the owner of the 'acre of meadow', called 'Borghamdowne mead', on which stood the forge and for which field Fowle paid a rent of 6d.
+Tyrwhitt had become Lord of the Manor, through his wife, Elizabeth, who inherited the manor in 1540, when she was eleven years old, from her father, Thomas Oxenbridge.
+Another possibility is that Fowle's partner was Thomas May of Pashley, his immediate neighbour to the west of Kitchingham, who acquired Pashley furnace with the manor of Pashley in 1543.
+In the absence of the Subsidy Roll for Shoyswell, and before the name of Fowle turned up as a possible employer of aliens in the area, Brian Awty had connected Burgh Wood forge with May and Pashley furnace.
+14 The studies by Sylvanus Vivian of the 1597 survey of the Manor of Etchingham cum Salehurst show that in 1597 Thomas May of Pashley and William Hicks (through his wife, John Fowle's grand-daughter), held Kitchingham and Burghamdown mead, which, in a survey held in the first year of Edward VI's reign, had been held by Goddard Bachelar, Fowle's son-in-law.
+15 Vivian's article shows how both parts of John Fowle's estate ended up in the possession of the May family.

-Fig 1: Kitchingham Farm and Burgh Wood Forge (based on 1830 tithe and 1870 OS 6in maps).
+Fig. 1 Kitchingham Farm and Burgh Wood Forge (based on 1839 Tithe and 1870 OS 6" maps)